bobtfish/nsenter/README.md

+# WARNING

+DO NOT USE THIS CONTAINER UNLESS YOU KNOW WHAT YOU ARE DOING.

+You probably want the upstream version https://github.com/jpetazzo/nsenter

+This applies *EXPERIMENTAL* patches to the nsenter binary which is generated which may lower your system security, eat your firstborn or cause demons to leap out of your nose.

+You have been warned!

 # nsenter in a can

 This is a small Docker recipe to build `nsenter` easily and install it in your